 Only experienced contractors know how the material reacts to changing temperatures.
 And because vinyl siding will expand and contract depending on the weather, expertise and experience are essential to the correct installation of vinyl siding.

 Still want to know more vinyl siding?
 1-800-HANSONS is here to help!
-For over 25 years, we have been delivering exceptional siding options to happy homeowners in Michigan and Ohio.
+For over 30 years, we have been delivering exceptional siding options to happy homeowners.
 We use premium materials that feature a compound that protects your home from ultra-violet light and discoloration.

 We offer a large selection of colors and styles to give your home a complete makeover.
-Choose Hansons, and you’ll enjoy beautiful, maintenance- free siding for years to come.
+Choose 1-800-HANSONS, and you’ll enjoy beautiful, maintenance- free siding for years to come.